 - Webcam/Scanner for taking/scanning pictures of the rider in order to personalize the account

 - Cash drawer

-Our mobile POS device, along with the cashbox inside public transit vehicles, can effectively substitute the traditional farebox.
+Our mobile Customer Service Desk device, along with the cashbox inside public transit vehicles, can effectively substitute the traditional farebox.
 Modular systems require less support and maintenance resources and can decrease operational costs while keeping cash as a payment method.